erizov/Professor/semester_11/lecture_73_security_devops/threat_modeling/README.md

     Alternatives: Ad-Hoc Security, Reactive Security, Security Audits, Penetration Testing

 11. **30-second explanation (your own words)**
-    Systematically identifies, analyzes, and mitigates security threats to applications and systems by modeling potential attacks and vulnerabilities.

 *Sources: Adapted from standard university textbooks and Wikipedia summaries.*